Certificate in University Teaching

 This training is free for full-time University of Ottawa graduate students and postdoctoral fellows.

-The Centre for University Teaching (CUT), part of the Teaching and Learning Support Service (TLSS), is responsible for this training program.
+The Centre for Innovative Pedagogies and Digital Learning (CIPDL), part of the Teaching and Learning Support Service (TLSS), is responsible for this training program.

 * Please note that these courses are included in the official transcript but do not count towards credit.
 This certificate is not part of the programs approved by the University of Ottawa Senate.